Moustikitos/hbmqtt/readme.md

         configuration: [GET, /api/node/configuration]
 ```

 Bridged topics are listed in `bridged-topics` field of the `yaml` config.
-They are stored in an hbmqtt plugin as python dictionary, topic as keys, modules and function as value.
-All modules are imported on plugin initialization as the broker starts. if module is not found, `ImportError` exception is ignored and associated topic is removed.
+They are stored in an hbmqtt plugin as python dictionary, topic as keys, module-function pair as value.
+Modules are imported on plugin initialization as the broker starts. if a module is not found, `ImportError` exception is ignored and associated topic is removed.

 Once a message is received on a bridged topic, even if there is no subscription, `module.function` is called with plugin itself and genuine data provided by plockchain (when module is `None`, the `function` is found in the plugin).
 Genuine data is either a transaction (`dict`) or a block (`dict`).